yalelibrary/yul-dc-camerata/README.md

   ```
 - Access the blacklight app at `http://localhost:3000`
 - Access the solr instance at `http://localhost:8983`
-- **NOTE: In Progress** Access the image instance at `http://localhost:8182`
+- Access the image instance at `http://localhost:8182`
-- **NOTE: In Progress** Access the manifests instance at `http://localhost`
+- Access the manifests instance at `http://localhost`

 ## ECS Tools
 This repo contains prototype tooling to streamline ECS cluster management.

 ### Conventions
-Assuming we use a base custer name `panicle`, we use the following naming conventions for ECS services:
+Assuming we use a base cluster name `panicle`, we use the following naming conventions for ECS services:

 | name               | function             |
 |--------------------|----------------------|